 • The nylon air bag material may sometimes cause abrasions and/or skin reddening to the driver and front passenger as the air bags deploy and unfold.
-The abrasions are similar to friction rope burns or those you might get sliding along a carpet or gymnasium floor.
+The abrasions are similar to friction rope burns or those floor.
 They are not caused by contact with chemicals.
 They are not permanent and normally heal quickly.
 However, if you haven't healed significantly within a few days, or if you have any blistering, see your doctor immediately.